 The beginning of a new year is always an exciting time full of energy, optimism, and motivation.
-We have 12 months ahead of us to grow our brands and businesses in new and innovative ways.
+We have 12 months ahead of us to achieve brand growth in new and innovative ways.
 That said, sometimes it’s difficult to harness all that enthusiasm and focus its strategic implementation.
 So, I’ve created a recommendation list of the top projects to consider as you pursue brand growth and evolution over the next year.

 An important note before jumping into the list; these projects themselves have been foundational aspects of business success for many years.
 In fact, you likely have conducted one or more of these at some point.
 But in 2023, we’re looking to level-up traditional business concepts through forward-thinking and strategic creativity.